SEEKCommons/seekcommons-org-website/network-members.md

 **Kathy Pope** serves as the Environmental Protection Network's Development Director and Community Outreach Manager.
 At EPN, Kathy manages EPN's development work and the pro bono capacity-building technical assistance program, with more than 550 EPA alumni from all over the United States that volunteer their time to protect the integrity of EPA, human health, and the environment.

+### Alejandro Ponce de León

+**Alejandro Ponce de León** is an educator at UC Berkeley, Education dept. He is a researcher and editor, whose work and practice intersect the environmental humanities, technoscience studies, and citizen science education.
+He is also the founding editor of "Environmental Humanities."

 ### Bárbara Rocha Cardeli

 **Bárbara Rocha Cardeli** is a PhD researcher working in entanglements of ecology, technology, and society.
 She holds a degree in Biological Sciences from the Pontifical Catholic University of Campinas (PUC-Campinas) and a master’s in Ecology and Biodiversity from Sao Paulo State University (UNESP).
 Currently, as a PhD student in Ecology at the State University of Campinas (Unicamp), her project explores the impacts of climate change on functional diversity and ecosystem services in the Brazilian Amazon.